waimea-cholmes2/level-3-programming-assessment/docs/test-plan.md

 I found a chip or not, and I should not be able to interact with the main window until i close the pop-up, when I close tje pop-up the search button should be disabled, so it could not be spammed.

 ---

+## Pop-up test

+I will test that when a pop-up is open the player will be unable to interact with the main window

+### Test Data To Use

+I will attempt the invalid move of clicking on the main window while a pop-up is open

+### Expected Test Result

+when I click on the main window it should no0t react to the clicks

+---